How To Get A Raise

 Prepare Your Case

 Compile a detailed list of what you've accomplished since you were last awarded a raise or since you were initially hired.
 The most sought-after employees are the ones who kick ass quietly, without needing to be micromanaged, but your boss may not fully grasp your worth until you lay it out.
-Include deals you've closed, programs you've initiated, praise you've received from your managers, employees and outside partners.
+Include deals you've closed, programs you've initiated and praise you've received from your managers, employees and outside partners.
 Clear demonstration of the ROI on your position is best.
 Remember, a raise signifies you're more valuable than you used to be, so be prepared to prove it.

 Know Your Market Value